valerykalashnikov/streaming-pipeline/README.md

 ## How to run e2e
 `make test-e2e`

+## How to observe dashboard
+Dashboard can be used to observe the status of processing - the amount of ready, rejected or acked items

+To run it just type `make dashboard-start` and go to `http://localhost:3333/overview` in your browser

 ## File emitter service
 Command line service to generate a file randomly in a range from some megabytes to some gigabytes.
 The format of the record in a file is "123 12345".